ismailperachaprogramming/tv-major-events-analytics/README.md

 # TV Major Narrative Events – Rating Impact Analysis

 ## Overview
-This project analyzes whether major narrative events in television episodes — such as character deaths, cast exits, premieres, and finales — correlate with higher audience ratings.
+This project analyzes whether major narrative events in television episodes, such as character deaths, cast exits, premieres, and finales, correlate with higher audience ratings.

 Using a structured episode-level dataset, this analysis applies statistical testing and visualization techniques to determine whether pivotal storytelling moments influence viewer reception.